Secretariat (horse): Belmont Stakes

 On race day, the track was fast, and the weather was warm and sunny.
 Secretariat broke well on the rail and Sham rushed up beside him.
 The two ran the first quarter in a quick :233/5 and the next quarter in a swift :223/5, completing the fastest opening half mile in the history of the race and opening ten lengths on the rest of the field.
 After the six-furlong mark, Sham began to tire, ultimately finishing last.
 (Note: It was later discovered that Sham had a hairline fracture of his right front cannon bone, which ended his racing career.)
 Secretariat continued the fast pace and opened up a larger and larger margin on the field.
 His time for the mile was 1:341/5, over a second faster than the next fastest Belmont mile fraction in history, set by his sire Bold Ruler, who had eventually tired and finished third.
 Secretariat, however, did not falter.
-Turcotte later said, "This horse really paced himself.
+Turcotte said, "This horse really paced himself.
 He is smart: I think he knew he was going 1 1/2 miles, I never pushed him."
 In the stretch, Secretariat opened a lead of almost 1/16 of a mile on the rest of the field.
 At the finish, he won by 31 lengths, breaking the margin-of-victory record set by Triple Crown winner Count Fleet in 1943 of 25 lengths.

 CBS Television announcer Chic Anderson described the horse's pace in a famous commentary:

 Secretariat is widening now!
 He is moving like a tremendous machine!